rust-lang/surveys/surveys/2021-annual-survey/questions.md

 > This question assess hiring sentiment.
 Although there is intrinsic uncertainty, it is easy to answer and forward looking.
 > It will also be interesting to see what the demand for Rust skills from companies is over time.

+### In what technology domains is Rust used at your company?

+Type: select all that apply

+- Server-side application
+- Desktop application
+- Mobile application
+- Web application
+- Embedded application
+- Other (open response)

+> **justification**
+>
+> We want to known roughly what technology stacks are being most often used.
+>
+> **challenges**
+>
+> This can be ambiguous and hard to answer.
+For example, if you're building an operating
+> system for a mobile phone, is that embedded, mobile, or something else.
+> We want to understand the "shape" of Rust usage, and this question only gets at that
+> in one particular way.

 ### Rate how much the follow statements are reasons your team use Rust at work.